0xshikhar/PressProtocol/wordpress-plugin/readme.txt

 = First Publish =

 1. Create or edit a post
-2. Look for **AnonPress Publishing** meta box in the sidebar
+2. Look for **PressProtocol Publishing** meta box in the sidebar
-3. Click **Publish to AnonPress**
+3. Click **Publish to PressProtocol**
 4. Wait 10-30 seconds for processing
-5. Copy your `anonpress://` share link!
+5. Copy your `https://pressprotocol.com/read/{CID}` share link!

 == Frequently Asked Questions ==

 = Do I need to run my own backend? =

-You can use a hosted AnonPress backend or run your own.
-Self-hosting gives you full control.
+The plugin comes pre-configured with the production PressProtocol backend.
+You can also run your own backend for full control.
 See documentation for setup instructions.

 = Is my content really censorship-resistant? =